Protecting the Rights of Injured Construction Workers in Georgia

 - Partial wage replacement

-- Death benefits for surviving families
+- Death benefits for surviving family members

-- Pain and suffering damages
+- Pain and suffering

-- Medical costs beyond workers’ comp coverage
+- Medical expenses beyond workers’ compensation

-What To Do After a Construction Accident
+What To Do After a Construction Accident in Georgia

-- Seek emergency medical treatment.
+- Seek immediate medical treatment.

 - Report the accident to your employer or site supervisor.

-- Preserve medical records, expenses, and reports.
+- Preserve medical records, reports, and expenses.

 Frequently Asked Questions

-Can I sue my employer for a construction accident?
+Can I sue my employer for a construction accident in Georgia?

-What if OSHA violations caused my accident?
+What if safety violations caused my injury?